|On this page|

 Whether you want to retime point instances, or instanceable primitives.

-When Source is "Internal SOP" or "External SOP", the name of the SOP point attribute that should contain the frame offset for each instance.
-If you turn this off, the node will apply per-instance frame offsets.
+When Retime Using is "Internal SOP" or "External SOP", the name of the SOP point attribute that should specify the frame offset or time scale for each instance.

-When Source is "Primitive properties", the name of an array primvar on the instancer that should contain the frame offset for each instance.
-If you turn this off, the node will apply any frame offsets.
+When Retime Using is "Primitive properties", the name of a primvar on the instancer that should specify the frame offset or time scale for each instance.

 Global Frame Offset